jade-press/jade-press/README.md

 - user groups and custom access control based on url
 - post and category
 - custom style & script & features file/image for every post
+- can be used as a module to extend

 ## use
 ```bash